Deep multi-modal aggregation network for MR image reconstruction with auxiliary modality: Results

-The contributions of this paper are four-fold: \textbf{(1)} Different from the existing multi-modality fusion methods, we propose a new multi-modality aggregation MR image reconstruction framework, which can excavate the multi-scale features of auxiliary modality for target modality reconstruction.
-The proposed method considers the complementary and diversity of different MR modalities. \textbf{(2)} A hybrid domain learning scheme is designed to incorporate the $k$-space information of the frequency domain, which can compensate for the structural and non-local loss of MR image reconstruction in the image-only domain. \textbf{(3)} Rather than concatenating the multi-modality features directly, a novel T1-guided attention module is proposed to enhance the features from the T1 weight, which provides a robust fusion method to identify the latent features specific to the target modality and effectively boosts the fusion performance. \textbf{(4)} Extensive experiments demonstrate that our proposed method generates superior MR reconstructions and achieves state-of-the-art performance.
-We show that incorporating T1 prior information is an effective solution for improving T2 MR reconstruction, especially for feature-level aggregation.
-The code is available at \href{https://github.com/chunmeifeng/MANet}{https://github.com/chunmeifeng/MANet}.
+Our MARIO is a multi-modal aggregation process that excavates the multi-scale properties of an auxiliary modality to reconstruct the target modality.
+It considers the complementary and diversity of different MR modalities.
+An overview of MARIO is shown in~\figref{T1T2}, whose goal is to fully explore the relationships between multi-modal MR images and thereby accelerate MR imaging with complementary of the auxiliary modality.
+MARIO adopts Dense-UNets structure in a hybrid domain, firstly restores the $k$-space signal in frequency domain, and then restores the textures in the image domain.
+Further, a novel T1-guided attention module is proposed to enhance the features from the T1 weight, which provides a robust fusion method to identify the latent features specific to the target modality and effectively boosts the fusion performance.
+It is worth noting that MARIO can deeply mine auxiliary modality layer by layer at different scales as supplementary information for the target modality reconstruction.